williampollet/safepush/README.md

 ## Code of Conduct

-Everyone interacting in the SafePusher project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/safe_pusher/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Safepush project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/safepush/blob/master/CODE_OF_CONDUCT.md).